 What happens before a pediatric kidney transplant?

 Up to 40 percent of kidney donations come from living donors.
-Surprisingly, only 60 percent of patients who have living kidney donors are related to the donors.
-If the patient has siblings or other willing family, they may be asked to be tested to see if they may be a viable match for kidney donation.
+Parents, siblings or other willing family members could be tested to see if they may be a viable match for kidney donation.
+But, surprisingly, only 60 percent of patients who having living kidney donors are related to the donors.

 What happens after a pediatric kidney transplant?